 '''

-az disk create -g <resource-group-name> -n <disk-name> --source <BLOB URI>
+az image create --name <image-name> -g <resource-group-name> --osdisk-caching ReadWrite --os-type Linux --source <BLOB_URI>

 '''

-- resource-group-name specifies the resource group you created in Azure. - disk-name specifies what you want to call the disk (such as "dbdisk123"). - BLOB\URI specifies the BLOB\URI you created in the section Creating the BLOB\URI where you will upload your VHD file.
+- resource-group-name specifies the resource group you created in Azure. - image-name specifies what you want to call the image (such as "dbimage123"). - BLOB\URI specifies the destination value you provided when you uploaded the VHD file.
+This is also the BLOB\URI you created in the section Creating the BLOB\URI.
 When entering the BLOB\URI, you must include the .vhd file name.
 For example: https://azuretest.blob.core.windows.net/vhds/em7inazure.vhd